Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Conclusions

-In summary, we showed that the global network of epicenters obtained from the time-window construction has scale-free properties, where the distribution of connectivities follows a \textit{q-Gaussian} and, if using a scaling function, it is shown to be invariant with respect to the value of time window adopted.
-We have also shown the consistency of the construction by three methods: first, by applying the model to a small region (California) and finding similar results to those found when using the model of successive events; second rearranging the time series data of epicenters and finding different results from those found when using original data; third, we found the same behavior for the connectivity distribution by using different magnitude thresholds.
-Furthermore, we have defined a mechanism for determining the best time window and observe that the network built using that window has small-world characteristics and the cells with the greatest connectivity are located in Japan, Sumatra and Chile (regions where the earthquakes of greatest magnitudes occurred between 2002 and 2011).
-Therewith, our results seem to contribute to the idea of a possible long-range correlation between spatially separated locations as well as a long-range temporal memory between earthquakes temporally apart from each others.
+We showed that the global network of epicenters obtained from the time-window construction has scale-free properties, where the distribution of connectivities follows a \textit{q-exponential} and, if using a scaling function, it is shown to be invariant with respect to the value of time window adopted.
+We also showed the consistency of the construction by three methods: first, by applying the model to a small region (California) and finding similar results to those found when using the model of successive events; second rearranging the time series data of epicenters and finding different results from those found when using original data; third, we found the same behavior for the connectivity distribution by using different magnitude thresholds.
+Furthermore, we have defined a mechanism for determining the best time window and observe that the network built using that window has small-world characteristics and the cells with the greatest connectivity are located in Japan, Sumatra, Chile and Iceland (regions with very intense shallow seismic activities from 2002--2016).
+This shows that our method of network construction is able to naturally identify the regions of higher seismic intensities using only properties of complex networks and that, through the existing connections in the network, it becomes possible to establish relations between the most diverse regions of the world.
+Thus, due to the presence of small world properties and to the non-extensive characteristics found, our results constitute evidences of possible long-range correlations between spatially-separated locations as well as a long-range temporal memory between earthquakes temporally apart from each other.

+Given the focus on shallow earthquakes in this paper, a natural future work is to verify the suitability of the same model for deep earthquakes and understand how their inclusion affect the structure of the epicenters network.
+Note that we have used square regions but the consideration of deep earthquakes may indeed require the use of cubic regions.